-Working with Neurodivergent People
+Working with Neurodivergent & Disabled People

 Parenting Autistic Children Group

-This group offers the opportunity to be part of a thinking space with other parents and a specialist clinician.
+Join a thinking space with other parents and a specialist clinician.
 You will pick topics to explore as a group, drawing from academic and neurodivergent research.
 Whilst some information will be shared, the group focuses on building an understanding of your child and your relationship.
 Families are often thrust into 'action mode' as they advocate for their child's needs to be met.
 This can sometimes mean that there is less space to reflect on what Autism means in your family, your hopes and expectations, or how a child's profile might change over time.
 The group pays attention to the 'adaptation dilemma' - how families balance the need to make Reasonable Adjustments for a child whilst setting boundaries that all children need.
 Example topics include; How children hide their Autistic traits (Masking), Stimming, Strong Interests, Attention and ADHD, Siblings, Friendships, Demand Avoidance, Education & EHCPs, Gender Differences, Adolescence, Promoting Independence, Transitions, Sex and Sexuality, Behaviours that Challenge, Vulnerability and Risks, Autistic Wellbeing.

 Be the first to know